TCDD Transport: Blue Train

 The Blue Train (Mavi Tren) is the Turkish State Railways premier passenger train service started in the 1980s.
 The first, simply called Blue Train, operated between Istanbul and Ankara, entering service in 1979.
 More Blue Train services were added later on.
-The İzmir Blue Train, Central Anatolia Blue Train, Çukurova Blue Train and 4th of September Blue Train were are overnight trains.
+The İzmir Blue Train, Central Anatolia Blue Train, Çukurova Blue Train and 4th of September Blue Train were overnight trains.
 These trains had custom railcars, built by TÜVASAŞ, all painted blue with a blue painted DE 24000 series locomotive pulling the train.
 The current remnant is just a branding with regular rolling stock.
 Today there are only three blue trains are in service.